 Our skin is exposed to wind, sun, pollution, cold and humidity every day.
-To fight against all these external aggressions and preserve our epidermis, it is essential to moisturize it daily with appropriate care.
+To fight against all these external aggressions and preserve our skin, it is essential to moisturize it daily with appropriate care.
 But not only!
-Did you know that the appearance and health of our skin is also intimately linked to what we eat?
+Did you know that the appearance and health of our skin are also intimately linked to what we eat?
 Here are 10 foods to eat regularly to have bright, healthy skin.

 Oily fish such as sardine, salmon or even mackerel are rich in omega 3.
 These, essential to our body are not synthesized by our body and must therefore be provided daily through food.
 They nourish the skin and participate in its healing thanks to their properties anti-inflammatory.
 Fish are also rich in Vitamin E and thus help protect our cells against oxidative stress.

 Seafood is an excellent source of zinc.
 This trace element plays an important role for growth, neurological functions or the immune response.
 It is also an excellent ally for having perfect skin.
 Powerful antioxidant, it helps fight against cellular aging et acts on inflammation and scarring, helping to prevent certain skin problems such as imperfections or dermatitis.

 Oil seeds such as almonds, walnuts, hazelnuts or even chia seeds are very interesting because they are sources ofomega 3 and benefit from a high content of minerals and trace elements (magnesium, calcium, iron, zinc, manganese, magnesium, potassium, etc.).
 They provide essential nutrients to our skin to fight against skin problems like pimples or acne caused by overproduction of sebum (a lipid film which prevents the skin from drying out and which can indeed clog the pores when it is secreted in too large a quantity!).